2025 May Day protests: United States

-In Arizona, a protest is planned in Phoenix.
+In Arizona, a protest was planned in Phoenix.

 In California, thousands of people are expected to attend a demonstration in Los Angeles.
 In the San Francisco Bay Area, protests are planned in Berkeley, Oakland, Pleasanton, San Francisco, and San Jose.
 There were demonstrations in Palm Springs and San Diego.

 Idaho saw a protest in Boise.

 In Illinois, thousands of protestors marched from Union Park to Grant Park through downtown.
 Protestors focused on the targeting of institutes of higher education, especially the University of Chicago, the targeting of immigrants, and targeting of labor unions.
 The protest ended at the Petrillo Music Shell in Grant Park, where speakers including mayor Brandon Johnson spoke.
 Mayor Johnson's short 3-minute speech briefly touched on many topics, especially workers' rights and the labor movement, encouraged Chicagoans to remain strong, and reminded Chicagoans of past challenges.
 There was a rally in Evanston, in the northern suburbs of Chicago.

 There was a protest outside the Indiana Statehouse in Indianapolis.

 In Louisiana, demonstrations are planned in Baton Rouge, Covington, and New Orleans.

-In Maryland, a protest is planned in Baltimore.
+Over 1,000 people demonstrated in Baltimore, Maryland.

-Protests are also planned in Michigan, including in Detroit.
+Protests occurred in Michigan, including in Detroit.